8 January 2018

 Learning from the Sea, in the Sea

 The Diploma in Marine Studies is a hands-on programme incorporating field trips, data recording, first aid and plenty of dive expeditions.
-Students even have the opportunity to get their Divemasters certification.
+Students even have the opportunity to get their Dive Instructor certification.

-“Second year, we went to Mayor Island.
+“Second year, we went to Tuhua (Mayor) Island.
 This time, we had to organise the trip ourselves.
 I was group leader and responsible for organising our food and diving compressors.”